Provides default generic behaviours, including authentication and session handling. Unlike other applications, it is always loaded for all sites.

 event.email (email, user, user_id)

-list of settings.lua, specify their names in one of the following manners.
-Matching is not supported on primary domains (site folder name).
+list of settings.lua, specify their names with the * wildcard character (asterisk) in one of the following manners.
+Matching is not supported for primary domains (site folder name).

 Simply specify a period as the first character of the name.